 Cervical cancer is a type of cancer that occurs in the cells of the cervix.
 The cervix is in the bottom part of the uterus (or womb, where a baby grows).
 It joins the uterus to the vagina (birth canal).

-At Banner MD Anderson Cancer Center, cervical cancer is treated with a multidisciplinary approach in which a team of experts including gynecological oncologists and radiation oncologists work together to develop an individual treatment plan based on each patient’s unique needs.
+At Banner MD Anderson Cancer Center, cervical cancer is treated with a multidisciplinary approach.
+You have a team of experts, including gynecological oncologists and radiation oncologists, working together to develop an individual care plan based on your unique needs.